craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 ```

 > [!note]
 > The following two methods return a matrix for each evaluated point.
-For efficiency reasons the returned matrices are horizontally stacked.
+For efficiency reasons, the returned matrices are horizontally stacked.
 The number of rows corresponds to the dimension of the global coordinate system.

 ### Jacobian {#jacobian}

-The method `lf::geometry::Geometry::Jacobian` computes the Jacobian matrix \f$ D\Phi(\hat{x}) \f$ for each point in `points`
+The method `lf::geometry::Geometry::Jacobian` computes the Jacobian matrix \f$ D\Phi(\hat{x}) \f$ for each point in `points`.

 ```cpp
 // Compute the Jacobian matrix for each point in points